Two-and Three-Photon Microscopy: Expanding the Depth and Precision of Biological Imaging

 The Speakers

-Anne Rausch Ph.D is a researcher in the Biophysical Analytics Lab at Freie Universität Berlin / DRFZ under the leadership of Raluca Niesner.
-Her work focuses on advanced optical and multiphoton microscopy techniques, particularly in the development and application of two- and three-photon imaging in living tissues.
-Anne contributes to experimental design, system optimization (for example adaptive optics and dispersion compensation), and applying imaging modalities to biological questions, such as immune cell behavior in vivo.
+Anne Bias MsC is a PhD researcher in the Biophysical Analytics Lab at FU Berlin & DRFZ.
+Her work focuses on advanced optical and multiphoton microscopy techniques, particularly in the development and application of three-photon imaging in living tissues.
+Anne contributes to experimental design, system optimization (for example dispersion compensation), and applying imaging modalities to biological questions, such as immune cell behavior in the musculoskeletal and lymphoid system in vivo.
 She has co-authored multiple imaging and method papers which bridge technical innovation and biological application.

-Ruth Leben, MSc is a PhD researcher affiliated with Biophysical Analytics, Deutsches Rheuma-Forschungszentrum (DRFZ) and Freie Universität Berlin.
+Ruth Leben, PhD is a postdoctoral researcher affiliated with the Biophysical Analytics Lab.
 Her expertise lies in fluorescence lifetime imaging (FLIM), multiphoton microscopy, and data modeling for biological imaging.
 Ruth has published on vector-analyzed FLIM approaches and works on combining lifetime and intensity modalities to dissect cellular metabolism and function in tissues.
 Her contributions integrate imaging methods with biological insights in live organisms, particularly in deep-tissue environments.

 Summary

-Our group at the Biophysical Analytics Lab (DRFZ and Freie Universität Berlin) has investigated how tissue properties affect laser-pulse broadening and dispersion, key factors limiting photon density at depth.
-We present recent data and modeling on tissue-specific broadening, adaptive optics, and pulse compression approaches that restore efficient excitation for both 2PM and 3PM.
+Our group has optimized three-photon microscopy for long bone imaging and investigated how tissue properties affect laser-pulse broadening and dispersion, key factors limiting photon density at depth.
+We present recent data and modeling on tissue-specific pulse broadening and pulse compression approaches that restore efficient excitation for 3PM.
+Besides, we developed in vivo imaging of metabolic profiles at subcellular resolution and found a higher metabolic diversity in vivo as compared to in vitro conditions, which data will be present as well.

 Learning Objectives: